wpsharks/comet-cache-kb/tutorials/2017/132-debugging-auto-clear-routines.md

 ## Locating the Proper Auto-Clear Function

 There are many Auto-Clear functions in Comet Cache, some specialized and some more general.
-For example, [`autoClearHomePageCache()`](https://github.com/websharks/comet-cache/blob/170220/src/includes/traits/Plugin/WcpHomeBlogUtils.php#L8-L47) is used to clear the Home Page cache and [`autoClearPostCache()`](https://github.com/websharks/comet-cache/blob/170220/src/includes/traits/Plugin/WcpPostUtils.php#L8-L112) is used when clearing the cache for a specific Post.
+For example, `autoClearHomePageCache()` (in [src/includes/traits/Plugin/WcpHomeBlogUtils.php](https://github.com/websharks/comet-cache/blob/170220/src/includes/traits/Plugin/WcpHomeBlogUtils.php#L8-L47)) is used to clear the Home Page cache and `autoClearPostCache()` (in [src/includes/traits/Plugin/WcpPostUtils.php](https://github.com/websharks/comet-cache/blob/170220/src/includes/traits/Plugin/WcpPostUtils.php#L8-L112)) is used when clearing the cache for a specific Post.

 The Auto-Clear routines are in several different files, but you'll note that they all start with `Wcp` and they're all located in `src/includes/traits/Plugin/`.